cvs-health/testaro/CONTRIBUTING.md

 ## Implementing new rules

 Testaro has about 50 of its own rules, in addition to the approximately 600 rules of the other tools that it integrates.
-According to the issue classifications in the [Testilo](https://www.npmjs.com/package/testilo) package, these 650 or so rules can be distilled into about 260 accessibility _issues_, because some rules of some tools duplicate (or approximately duplicate) some rules of other tools.
+According to the issue classifications in the [Testilo](https://www.npmjs.com/package/testilo) package, these 650 or so rules can be classified into about 260 accessibility _issues_, because some rules of some tools at least approximately duplicate some rules of other tools.

 However, many other significant accessibility issues exist that are not covered by any of the existing rules.
-Testaro welcomes contributions of new rules for such issues.
+Thus, Testaro welcomes contributions of new rules for such issues.

 ### Step 1